Sauerbruch Hutton: Biographies

 Matthias Sauerbruch (b.
 1955) studied architecture at Berlin's Hochschule der Künste (now Berlin University of the Arts) and at the Architectural Association in London, graduating in 1984.
 He has worked at Rem Koolhaas's Office for Metropolitan Architecture in London, leading the House at Checkpoint Charlie project.
 He has maintained an involvement in teaching throughout his professional career, having held professorships at the University of Virginia, the State Academy of Art and Design in Stuttgart and Technische Universität Berlin.
 In 2005 he was appointed Kenzo Tange Visiting Design Critic at the Harvard Graduate School of Design.
 From 2012 to 2015 he was a guest professor at Berlin University of Arts Universität der Künste.
-He's a commissioner of the Zurich Building Council, a trustee of the Bauhaus Dessau Foundation and a Honorary Fellow of the American Institute of Architects.
+He's a commissioner of the Zurich Building Council, a trustee of the Bauhaus Dessau Foundation and an Honorary Fellow of the American Institute of Architects.
 A member of the Academy of Arts, Berlin, in 2013 he was the curator of "Culture:City" Culture:City, an exhibition shown at the Academy of Arts, Berlin and at Kunsthaus Graz that took a critical eye to the relationship between culture, architecture and urban development.
 Sauerbruch is a grandson of the surgeon Ferdinand Sauerbruch.

 Louisa Hutton (b.
 1957) completed her undergraduate degree at Bristol University and later graduated from the Architectural Association.
 She worked at the offices of Alison and Peter Smithson and has taught at the AA, the University of Virginia and Harvard University.
 She is a member of the Curatorial Board of the Schelling Architekturstiftung, and was a Commissioner at CABE and a member of the first Steering Committee for the Bundesstiftung Baukultur.
 In 2014 Louisa Hutton was elected as a Royal Academician of the Royal Academy of Arts.

 Juan Lucas Young (b.
 1963 in Buenos Aires) studied at the Universidad de Buenos Aires.
 He has been a partner at Sauerbruch Hutton since 1999.